-If you can train yourself to think like this on the fly as you are dealing with difficult people, you are able to put yourself (at worst case scenario) in an emotionally neutral place.
-Best case scenario in an state of hope and anticipation.
+If you can train yourself to think like this on the fly, as you are dealing with difficult people, you can put yourself (at worst case) in an emotionally neutral place.
+At best case in a state of hope and anticipation.

 An emotional state of hope and anticipation helps you to be much more creative in finding solutions and resolutions that work for both of you.
 Rather than trying to get back at the other person, for making your life difficult!